feasgal/tw-portfolio/project/docs/sample/explanation/architecture.md

 Think in layers when something fails:

-1. **Location presence** — Is the dongle connected, or is the Cloud session open?
+1. **Location presence**: Is the dongle connected, or is the Cloud session open?
-2. **Reachability** — Does the Engine see that location (USB recognized, internet up)?
+1. **Reachability**: Does the Engine see that location (USB recognized, internet up)?
-3. **Eligibility** — Is the license Cloud-enabled or intended for dongle use?
+1. **Eligibility**: Is the license Cloud-enabled or intended for dongle use?

 ## Security and privacy